shurtador/WhatsappBot/Planning/prd.md

 **Last Updated**: 2025-07-19
 **Version**: 1.2.0
 **Status**: Phase 2 Complete - Phase 3 Detailed Planning Complete - Ready for Next.js Development

+---

+## 🧪 Authentication Edge Cases & QA Tasks (To Be Addressed in Later Phases)

+- [ ] User enters invalid email format (should show error)
+- [ ] User requests magic link for unregistered email (should not reveal if email exists)
+- [ ] User requests magic link for registered email (should show success message)
+- [ ] User clicks expired magic link (should show error)
+- [ ] User clicks magic link on a different device/browser (should handle gracefully)
+- [ ] User tries to access protected route while not authenticated (should redirect to login)
+- [ ] User logs out and tries to access protected route (should redirect to login)
+- [ ] User session expires (should require re-authentication)
+- [ ] Network failure during login/logout (should show error)
+- [ ] Multiple login attempts in quick succession (should handle rate limiting)
+- [ ] User tries to register with an email already in use (should show appropriate message)
+- [ ] User tries to use magic link twice (should handle gracefully)
+- [ ] User logs in, then refreshes page (should remain authenticated)
+- [ ] User logs in, then closes and reopens browser (should remain authenticated if session is valid)
+- [ ] User logs in, then logs out, then uses back button (should not regain access)